-Nails created with an acrylic method is known for durability, which comes from the strong adhesion of product to the plate and the hardness of created nails.
+Nails created with an acrylic method are known for its durability, which comes from the strong adhesion of the product to the plate and the hardness of the created nails.
 The fans of this method appreciate the plasticity which makes the work quick and comfortable.
-Acrylic manicure is way faster than the gel method.
+An acrylic manicure is way faster than the gel method.

 What else should I know about acrylic nails?

-Monomers ave different speeds at which they bind the acrylic powder.
+Monomers have different speeds at which they bind the acrylic powder.